7 Tips for Less Toxic Clothing

 7. Don’t dry clean.

 Conventional dry cleaning requires the use of perchloroethylene, a nasty recognized carcinogen that’s also a suspected neuro-, reproductive-, respiratory-, developmental-, kidney-, skin-, and gastrointestinal-toxicant.
-You can get away with washing silk and wool items at home.
-Follow Bond’s instructions here.
-You can always have them professionally pressed at the dry cleaner without toxic cleaning.
+You can get away with washing silk and wool items at home, and you can always have them professionally pressed at the dry cleaner without toxic cleaning.
 If you need to have an item professionally cleaned, look for wet cleaners and CO2 cleaners, which use less-toxic, perc-free methods.
 Find one at nodryclean.com.

 Toxic clothing is close to our skin and it affects the safety of our homes.
 Clothing with toxic finishes are also dangerous to the workers and communities in which they are manufactured.
 Visit the Green Business Network directory for a list of our favorite eco-friendly clothing websites.